 All tours begin with a welcome reception at the airport, train or bus station, to explain the whole tour in English, as well as other services and products included.
 All travellers are given a local phone number they can call in case of emergency, 24h/day, and receive assistance in English.
 Our local partners respond promptly to any queries or complaints.
 If any activity is not carried out, they will offer a full refund or propose an equivalent or better alternative.

-We belong to the Tourism Concern Ethical Tour Operators Group (ETOG) and are active members of the International Ecotourism Society, MuchBetter Adventures and The Travel Foundation.
-Alongside Sustainable Pangea we promote social entrepreneurship and sustainable development in Europe and Latin America.
-We also belong to several social innovation and collaboration networks, the most relevant being Socioeco.org (resource website of social and solidarity economy), Travolution.org (the global community-based tourism network), Social Enterprise UK, ImpacTico and Impact Hub.
+We belong to the Tourism Concern Ethical Tour Operators Group (ETOG) and are active members of the International Ecotourism Society, MuchBetter Adventures and the World Indigenous Tourism Alliance.
+Alongside Sustainable Pangea we promote social entrepreneurship and sustainable development in Latin America.
+We also belong to several social innovation and collaboration networks, the most relevant being Socioeco.org (resource website of social and solidarity economy), Travolution.org (the global community-based tourism network), Social Enterprise UK and Impact Hub.
 We also have a network of sustainable development practitioners and social entrepreneurs all across Latin America.

 The story behind the responsible tourism platform

 Sumak Travel, or “good, sustainable travel”, is an ethical business founded by the economist Felipe Zalamea.
 He spent one year visiting community-based ecotourism initiatives and conducting research on innovative social and environmental projects across South America.
 He saw how mass tourism threatens biodiversity, damages ecosystems and causes violations of the rights of local people, in particular workers and minorities.
 But he also met social entrepreneurs and local communities leading sustainable tourism initiatives, acting in a transparent way and truly looking after the well-being of local populations and the environment.
-Between 2012 and 2017, Sumak Travel was a tourism company selling and operating tours to Latin America under a social enterprise model.
-In 2017 Sumak Travel became an ethical holidays platform, in order to increase the positive impact on destinations, give more control to the locals and fairer prices to travellers.
+Between 2012 and 2017, Sumak Travel was a London-based tourism company selling and operating tours to Latin America under a social enterprise model.
+In 2017 Sumak Travel became a sustainable tourism platform, in order to increase the positive impact on destinations, give more control to the locals and fairer prices to travellers.
+In 2019 the company relocated to San José, Costa rica.
 Today Sumak Travel is a combination of social innovation, responsible tourism and sustainable development, while bridging the gap between ethical, local tour operators in Latin America and discerning travellers worldwide.

 See our sustainable tourism destinations